East Perth Football Club: Rivalries

 East Perth's traditional and most bitter rivals are West Perth Football Club.
 Known as the Perth Derby, they have competed in many historic matches including Grand Finals in 1922, 1932, 1960, 1969, 1971, 2002, when East Perth defeated the Falcons by 60 points to complete a hat-trick of premierships, and 2013.

 The East Perth vs Perth fixtures were a significant rivalry in the 1960s and 1970s, including the famous 1978 Grand Final.
 However its significance is somewhat muted compared to the former mentioned fixture, possibly due to Perth's lacklustre performances since the late 1970s.

 Another newer rivalry is that with co-tenants Subiaco Football Club.
 East Perth had not beaten Subiaco since they began sharing the ground in 2004, until the 2007 season when East Perth came from over forty points behind at half time to win the game by three points.
 Recent games have become even more bitter with the transfer of players Travis Knights, Caine Hayes and Paul Ridley to Subiaco under controversial circumstances.
 Off the field the two clubs do have a good working relationship in regard to their ground sharing situation.

 Club song

 East Perth Forever Boys is the theme song of the East Perth Football Club, played as the league team comes to the field at either a home game or final, and after a victory at a home game or final.
 It is sung to the tune of Anchors Aweigh The lyrics were written by John K. Watts, an ex-player of the club.
 He was also responsible for the club songs of Swan Districts Football Club and Geelong Football Club.
 The recording of the song used by the club was performed by Clem Grogan and the Blue Brass.
-Hobart Football Club also has a song sung to the tune of Anchors Aweigh.
+Hobart also has a song sung to the tune of Anchors Aweigh.
 Its lyrics are very similar to East Perth Forever Boys.